Glen Hanlon: Playing career

-Hanlon was drafted by the Vancouver Canucks in the 1977 NHL Entry Draft, in the third round (40th overall pick).
-He played for the Vancouver Canucks, St. Louis Blues, New York Rangers and Detroit Red Wings in the NHL, as well as the WCHL, Central Hockey League, AHL and IHL.
+Hanlon was drafted by the Vancouver Canucks in the 1977 NHL entry draft, in the third round (40th overall pick).
+He played for the Vancouver Canucks, St. Louis Blues, New York Rangers and Detroit Red Wings in the NHL, as well as the Western Hockey League, Central Hockey League, American Hockey League and International Hockey League.

 In 1978, he won the Central Hockey League's Rookie of the Year.

 On October 14, 1979, Hanlon allowed the first career NHL goal scored by Wayne Gretzky, who would eventually become the NHL's all-time scoring leader.
 Hanlon has been quoted as saying "I created a monster" in reference to allowing Gretzky's first goal.

 Coaching career

 Hanlon has served as the assistant coach for both the Canucks and Washington Capitals before becoming the head coach of the American Hockey League's Portland Pirates and then the Capitals.
 After a miserable start to the 2003–04 season, Capitals general manager George McPhee fired head coach Bruce Cassidy and promoted assistant Hanlon to head coaching duties.
 The Capitals went 15–30–9 under Hanlon to finish the year.
 Led by 2004 first-round pick Alexander Ovechkin, the Capitals were expected to improve; however the team was still young and compiled a record of 29–41–12.
 Despite this, Hanlon was guaranteed one more year as coach of the Capitals.
 In 2005, he was assigned to coach the Belarus hockey team.
 He led the team to 10th place at the 2005 Men's World Ice Hockey Championships, and to historic high sixth place at the 2006 Men's World Ice Hockey Championships.
 He was named "sports man of the year" by major Belarusian sports newspaper "Прессбол" in 2006.
 The 2006–07 Capitals compiled an 8–5–4 mark by the end of November, though long losing streaks eliminated the Caps' chances of making the post-season, as they finished 28–40–14.

 Over the 2007 offseason, McPhee signed many talented players including Michael Nylander, Tom Poti, Viktor Kozlov and young Swedish star Nicklas Bäckström, elevating expectations in Washington.
 In the season's first week, the Capitals jumped to a 3–0 record but went on to lose 15 of the next 18 games (3–14–1), which lead to Hanlon's dismissal.
 McPhee stated that Hanlon had lost control of the team, so he elected to replace Hanlon with Bruce Boudreau, the head coach of the AHL's Hershey Bears.
 Immediately after Hanlon's exit, the Capitals won against the high-flying Philadelphia Flyers and Carolina Hurricanes.
 The team finished 37–17–7 the rest of the way in 2007–2008, notching their first division title since 2000–01.
 Following his dismissal, Hanlon accepted an offer by the Capitals to act as a scout based in the Washington, D.C. area.
 On February 14, 2008, it was announced that Hanlon would be the head coach of Finnish SM-Liiga team Jokerit.